 5. Free up disk space

-The available space on your Mac’s drive translates into virtual memory.
-This comes to save you when you’ve run out of physical RAM.
-So now your computer relies on your hard drive space to keep your apps going.
+So, freeing up some space comes to save you when you’ve run out of physical RAM because now your computer relies on your hard drive space to keep your apps going.

 The classic geek rule of thumb holds that you should keep at least 20% of disk space on your startup drive.
 Not only does this potentially reduce your future spending on iCloud storage, but it also keeps your Mac speedier.